jmcameron/MeshStat/README.md

           - If you do not get the full name of most of your nodes displayed, Reduce the 'font_size' and repeat the process

-- If you have several differnt sets of nodes to monitor (eg, for the different frequency bands), don't forget that you can specify an arbitrarily named MeshStat config file on the command line:
+- If you have several differnt sets of nodes to monitor (eg, for the different frequency bands), you can specify an arbitrarily named MeshStat config file on the command line:

     MeshStat myconfig.ini